Jamesits/auto-image-cutter/README.md

 A Matlab program to cut text into columns from an image.

 Written and tested on Matlab R2015a. **No backward compatibility has been taken into consideration.
 No guarantee it will run on any old version of Matlab.
-Go hell those who use pirated old Matlab 7.0 and tell me this program can't run on their machines.**
+Those who use pirated old Matlab 7.0 and tell me this program can't run on their machines are not welcomed here.**

 [Download Code](https://github.com/Jamesits/auto-image-cutter/releases)